hosch3n/msmap/README.md

 private static String pattern = "*.xml";
 ```

-WsFilter does not currently support automatic compilation.
-If an encryption encoder is used, the password needs to be the same as the path (eg `/passwd`)
+If an encryption encoder is used in WsFilter, the password needs to be the same as the path (eg `/passwd`)

 `pip3 install pyperclip` to support automatic copying to clipboard.